Quantum Linear System Solvers: A Survey of Algorithms and Applications: Quantum Linear Systems Algorithms

 In \cref{eq:ineq_Dk}, the assumption is that $W_T(t)$ is a smooth operator such that $c(t)$ can be chosen independently of $T$.
 Another important quantity is the gap $\Delta(t)$.
-Since we are dealing with unitary operators in the discrete adiabatic theorem, the eigenvalues of the unitary, which are in the unit circle of the complex plane, need to be considered.
-The projector $P$ defines a set $\sigma_p$ of eigenvalues while the complementary projector $Q$ will define a set of eigenvalues $\sigma_Q$.
-The gap $\Delta$ is defined as the minimum arc distance between the eigenvalues of $\sigma_P$ and $\sigma_Q$.
+Since the discrete adiabatic theorem deals with unitary operators, we know that the relevant eigenvalues to consider lie on the complex unit circle.
+The projector $P$ defines a set of eigenvalues $\sigma_P$, and we call the eigenvalues associated to the complementary projector $Q$ $\sigma_Q$.
+The gap $\Delta$ is defined as the minimum arc distance between the eigenvalues in $\sigma_P$ and $\sigma_Q$.

-The theorem for the continuous version of the adiabatic theorem in \cref{eq:cont_adiabatic} is presented in Theorem 3 in Ref.~\cite{costa_optimal_2021}.
-The discrete version is given as follows,
+For the continuous adiabatic theorem in \cref{eq:cont_adiabatic} we refer to Theorem 3 in Ref.~\cite{costa_optimal_2021}.
+The discrete version goes as follows,

-In the expression above, $U^A_T$ is the adiabatic unitary without referring to the adiabatic Hamiltonian, which is how it is done in the continuous version \cref{eq:Adiab_Ham}.
-In this equation, $\hat{c}_1(t)$ is defined as the maximum value among the neighboring steps of $t$, i.e., the maximum in $\{c_1(t-1/T), c_1(t), c_1(1+1/T)\}$.
-Similarly, the notation $\check{\Delta}(t)$ denotes de minimum between the neighboring steps of $t$.
-Comparing the continuous adiabatic theorem with \cref{eq:disc_Ad}, reveals the discrete aspects of \cref{eq:cont_adiabatic}.
-That is, we can see the function $c_k(t)$ plays the role of the discrete values of the derivative in the continuous version, i.e., $H^{(k)}(t)$.
+In the expression above, $U^A_T$ is the ideal adiabatic unitary, where we do not explicitly state the dependency on the adiabatic Hamiltonian, as done in the continuous version \cref{eq:Adiab_Ham}.
+The quantity $\hat{c}_1(t)$ is defined as the maximum value among the neighbouring time steps $t$, i.e., the maximum in $\{c_1(t-1/T), c_1(t), c_1(1+1/T)\}$.
+Similarly, the notation $\check{\Delta}(t)$ denotes the minimum between neighbouring time steps.
+Comparing the discrete \cref{eq:disc_Ad} with the continuous adiabatic theorem \cref{eq:cont_adiabatic}, we can identify direct continuous-discrete correspondances in the expressions.
+That is, the function $c_k(t)$ is a discrete representation of the derivatives in the continuous version, i.e., $H^{(k)}(t)$.
 The sum expressions in the last three terms in \cref{eq:disc_Ad} serve as the discrete analog of the integration part in \cref{eq:disc_Ad}.
 Additionally, we observe that the same ratio order related to the gap in the continuous formulation is present in the discrete version as well.